itop-itsm-ru/datetimepicker-widget/README.md

  1. Copy folder *datatimepicker-widget* to *itop/extensions/*.
  2. Make editable iTop config file *itop/conf/production/config-itop.php*.
  3. Go to http://my-itop/setup in your browser and select "Upgrade an existing iTop instance".
- 4. Check the module on the penultimate step and install.
+ 4. Check the module name on the penultimate step and install.
  5. Done.

 ### Configuration
-After installing the widget some options will be added in the config file.
+Some options will be added in the config file after the module installing.
 ```
 'datetimepicker-widget' => array (
   'default' => array(